Mitchell Fineran: Personal life

 In college, Fineran has been involved in community volunteer work, including the Exceptional Foundation, Volunteer Magic City Woodworks, as a Samford Student Athlete Mentor at Goodyear Elementary School, and Habitat for Humanity Volunteer Summers.

-At Samford, he was named to the 2019 Southern Conference Academic Honors List.
-He graduated from Samford with a bachelor's degree in Sports Administration and is currently pursuing a master's degree in Technology, Leadership, and Innovation at Purdue.
+He graduated from Samford with a bachelor's degree in Sports Administration and pursued a master's degree in Technology, Leadership, and Innovation at Purdue.

-As of January 2025, Fineran's twitter profile describes him as working as a kicking coach based out of Savannah, Georgia.
+In January 2025, Fineran's Twitter profile described him as working as a kicking coach based out of Savannah, Georgia.

+As of February 2026, Fineran is working as an electrical project manager at a construction company in Savannah.